KayLerch/alexa-skills-kit-tester-java/README.md

 An asset is an element inside the skill response.
 This can be the output-speech, a reprompt, card, directive or session attribute.
 Those assets have values you can validate with the _assert_-methods as well.

-##### Conditionals
+##### Conditional Paths
 A condition really much does the same as an _assertion_ but with one difference.
 It only validates without throwing an exception.
-Therefor, you can use _conditionals_ to make decisions while having the conversation and go into different directions the same way a user would do when using your skill.
+Therefor, you can use _conditional paths_ to make decisions while having the conversation and go into different directions the same way a user would do when using your skill.
 That said, scripts not only follow static routes but can also have variable paths - where all of them will be valid unless none of them fails one of its subsequent assertions.
 Each _assertion_ has an equivalent _conditional_-method.